sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Options:
-  --version, -V                     Show version number  [boolean] --debug                           Debug mode logs all internal messages to the console.  [boolean] [default: false] --verbose, -v                     Verbose mode prints progress messages to the console.
+  --version, -V                     Show version number  [boolean] --debugMessages                   Debug mode logs all internal messages in the message queue to the log.  [boolean] [default: false]
+  --verbose, -v, --debug            Verbose mode prints progress messages to the console.
 Enter up to three times (-vvv) to increase the level of detail.  [count]
   --browsertime.android, --android  Short key to use Android.
 Will automatically use com.android.chrome (Chrome stable).
 If you want to use another Chrome version, use --chrome.android.package  [boolean] [default: false]
   --plugins.disable  [array]
   --plugins.load  [array]